How to Reduce Noise in Apartments

 Remember: If you are renting your space, please consult your landlord or property manager before doing any kind of “construction” to your home.

 Want to know how you can spruce up your place as well as aid in keeping the noise down for those below you?

 Invest in rugs!
 Area rugs are beautiful and can hide not-so-pleasant flooring and can make your tootsies warmer than walking on hardwood floors.

-The thicker and plusher the rug, the more of a barrier you will create between you and the floor, therefore more distance between you and your neighbor below you.
+The thicker and plusher the rug, the more of a barrier you will create between you and the floor.
+Therefore, the more distance between you and your neighbor below you.

-Your neighbors will thank you as well as your feet in this tactic!
+Your neighbors will thank you as well as your feet for this tactic!

-Since its good practice to remove your shoes as soon as you get inside, not only to stop the spread of germs in your home but to also reduce the noise for your neighbors!
+Since it is good practice to remove your shoes as soon as you get inside, not only to stop the spread of germs in your home, but to also reduce the noise for your neighbors!